ComeSeeSeeSee/SearchEngine/ReadMe.md

 ### Adding more features

-- implement elasticsearch
-   - Using web crawler
-   - Using index
-- Modifying front end display more user friendly
+- Modifying front end display more user friendly, edit front end searchPage and index
-- Adding user menu so users can edit their account and save bookmarks
-- More Validation
 - Using aws cloud services and  deploy
+- add bookmark later